webplatform/docs/dom/PointerEvent/isPrimary/index.md

 * The pointer represents a mouse device.
 * The pointer represents ''primary touch input'', where its pointerdown event was dispatched when no other active pointers representing touch input existed.
 * The pointer represents ''primary pen input'', where its pointerdown event was dispatched when no other active pointers representing pen input existed.
+|Notes=In some platforms, the primary pointer is determined using all active pointers on the device including those not targeted at the user agent (e.g. in another application).
+This means it is possible for the user agent to fire pointer events in which no pointer is marked as the primary pointer.
+For example, if the first touch interaction is targeted outside the user agent and a secondary (multi-touch) touch interaction is targeted inside the user agent, then the user agent fires pointer events for the second contact with a value of false for isPrimary.
 }}
 {{Related_Specifications_Section
 |Specifications=